-Can you believe we are well into the month of May already?
+Can you believe we have reached the month of May already?
 Where does the time go?
-The end of April is when some of the public cloud companies release their first-quarter earnings.
-As such, we have some numbers to report on from Amazon, Microsoft, Alibaba, IBM, Oracle, and SAP.
-The sources I have used for this post are the publicly released company reports, Cleveland Research, Factset Estimates, and CRC Estimates.
-The SAP numbers have been converted to dollars for the comparisons, and revenues being reported include IaaS and SaaS/PaaS that have been sold on an IaaS platform.
+The end of April also is the time for some of the public cloud companies to release their earnings for the 1st Quarter of 2017 and as such, we have some numbers to report on from Amazon, Microsoft, Alibaba, IBM, Oracle and SAP.
+For full disclosure the sources that I have used for this post are as follows.
+The publicly released company reports, Cleveland Research, Factset Estimates and CRC Estimates.
+The SAP numbers have been converted to dollars for the comparisons and revenues being reported include IaaS and SaaS/PaaS that have been sold on an IaaS platform.

 For over a year now, a large number of industry experts have been asking questions like “is PaaS becoming just a feature of IaaS?,” “is PaaS dying?,” “do you really need a PaaS?,” and “is PaaS dead?”
 This has raised …

 Knoa® Software, the leading provider of end-user experience and performance management software, today announced the availability Knoa Virtual/Cloud Experience Manager (VCEM).
 Knoa VCEM is the first truly ‘off-the-shelf’ product that monitors and manages real end-user experience for enterprise applications that are running in virtualized environments, delivered via SaaS, or provisioned via Cloud Computing.